 Finally we come to everyone's favorite career subject: resumes!

-Just kidding; most people find resumes annoying.
+Just kidding; most people don't like resumes very much.
 Even many career counselors avoid working on them.

 I am a bit unusual, in that I've always had a curious affinity for the things.
 Even back in college, I was the guy who gave out resume tips to anyone who would listen.